Finding Planted Cliques in Sublinear Time: Related work

 In recent years, there have indeed been reductions of this form.
-Such connections have resulted in the burgeoning field of fine-grained complexity (see \cite{williams2018some} for a nice survey), including the study of a fine-grained understanding of clique problems \cite{abboud2018if}. \cite{goldreich2018counting} studied the relation between worst-case and average-case hardness of clique problems and recently \cite{ball2017average} explored one of the first fine-grained average case complexity results by using the random self-reducibility of low-degree polynomials to turn worst case fine-grained hardness results into average case results.
+Such connections have resulted in the burgeoning field of fine-grained complexity (see \cite{williams2018some} for a nice survey), including the study of a fine-grained understanding of clique problems \cite{abboud2018if}.
+Recently, \cite{ball2017average} explored one of the first fine-grained average case complexity results by using the random self-reducibility of low-degree polynomials to turn worst case fine-grained hardness results into average case results.
 However, it should be noted here that our techniques are quite different to these works.
 We rely on the fact that when we look at only a small fraction of our input, the loss of information makes it look indistinguishable from a problem that should not have any polynomial time algorithm.
+Further, \cite{goldreich2018counting,boix2021average,dalirrooyfard2020new,goldreich2020counting} studied the relation between worst-case and average-case hardness of clique problems.

-More recently, \cite{feige2020finding,racz2019finding} have considered the problem of finding cliques in random graphs where the cost of the algorithm is the number of queries it makes to the adjacency matrix of the input graph.
+More recently, \cite{feige2020finding,racz2019finding,alweiss2021subgraph,feige2021tight} have considered the problem of finding cliques in random graphs where the cost of the algorithm is the number of queries it makes to the adjacency matrix of the input graph.
 This is similar to our framework in that this quantity, the number of queries, plays a central role in both our algorithms and impossibility results.
 However, both of these works only bound the number of queries but allow unbounded computation time, while we only allow a sublinear amount of computation.
 In fact, our interest in the number of queries is simply a byproduct of this requirement.
+Following initial dissemination of this work, \cite{huleihel2021random} provided an algorithm that generalizes one of our results to work for the more general planted dense subgraph problem.